mccbc/notes/notes.md

+Dijkstra and Loeb 2008

+ - lya outflows around__ galaxies
+    - Compares rad pressure ot gravity, talks about ionizing radiaiton vs lya for radiation pressure
+    - Read this - a good model for force balancing in exoplanet atmospheres
+    -   Analytic estimates to motivate parameters you're putting in the hydro calculation

 **To do for March 31:**

  - [ ] Make acceleration flag choose what type of accel to use based on scattering type